ghbot-progalaxyelabs/ghbot-StoneScriptPHP/README.md

 ```

-this will create a `FnFunctionName.php` in `Database/Functions` folder
+this will create a `FnFunctionName.php` in `src/App/Database/Functions` folder

+This can be used to call the SQl function from PHP with proper arguments with reasonable typing that PHP allows.
+To see that in action, create an api route.

 ### create a api route: